David C. Pack Declares Himself an Apostle

 I have not sent them, saith the LORD. ~ Jeremiah 29:9

 UPDATE: In 2006 David Pack wrote that every country on earth had officially been reached by the RCG through the Internet and other means.
 He said this was "another undeniable proof" that Christ was heading and directing Restored Church of God. ("Major Milestone--All 193 Nations Reached!" - News and Updates, 6-23-06, David C. Pack) However, Herbert Armstrong said the same thing in 1985 at the Feast of Tabernacles when he distributed Mystery of the Ages,

 NOTE: It is alleged that many groups known as "cults" have a hidden agenda and work together to create a passive people.
 They have similar methods of deception and abuse, and are often fronts for intelligence activity.
 Read more about this and WCG / HWA activities from OIU #6, pt.
 3.

-Footnotes by ESN:1 "David Pack's Reign of Terror," Ambassador Report #32, June 1985.
+Footnotes by ESN:1 "David Pack's Reign of Terror," Ambassador Report #32, June 1985 (scroll down in the report to find it).
 (Note: Please be aware that the AR is now posted on an atheist website.)

 3 Press Resources.
 (The Restored Church of God website)

 4 There can be what is known as a "satanic blessing."
 Therefore, one must also examine the fruit of the leader, not just miracles or power.
 The good fruit of the Spirit is far more difficult for Satan to counterfeit.
 False prophets and false teachers are full of evil works, lies and contradictions.